tkubica12/azure-workshops/w-aks-intro/docs/06-PuttingThingsTogether.md

   - We target this deployment to namespace test
   - In images section change netName to reflect your container registry
   - patchesStrategicMerge refers to web-deployment.yaml file that contains basic identification of object and field we want to change (replicas in our case -> to be 2)
-  - For ingress we are using different patch strategy - direct patch of field rather then merge - change value to fit your ip address
+  - For ingress we are using different patch strategy - direct patch of field rather then merge - change value to fit your FQDN.
+Because we now have both test and production version running on the same IP, we will recognize apps with hostname.
+This requires DNS and for simplicity we will use nip.io.
+So your test will run on test.yourip.nip.io while your production on prod.yourip.nip.io.

 So - do not touch base folder at all, but modify files under environments/test and let's deploy this.